-- A GCSE in French is a perfect foundation to pursue a French A level next: you will have studied most of the grammar needed at A level and also encountered a majority of topics from the A level syllabus. - A stand alone GCSE is also a very valuable addition to any CV and can prove of interest for employers from many careers paths.
+- A GCSE in French is a perfect foundation to pursue a French A level next: you will have studied most of the grammar needed at A level and also encountered a majority of topics from the A level syllabus. - A stand-alone GCSE is also a very valuable addition to any CV and can prove of interest for employers from many career paths.

-Typical careers with French include management; travel and hospitality, media, advertising, PR, publishing; marketing; translation; teaching; business and finance; civil service and diplomacy; European Law.
+Typical careers with French include: management, travel and hospitality, media, advertising, PR, publishing, marketing, translation, teaching, business and finance, civil service and diplomacy, European Law.